AyushParida13/AyushParida13/README.md

 - 👋 Hi, I’m @AyushParida13
-- 👀 I’m interested in ...web development, Java , cloud computing
+- 👀 I’m interested in - web development, Java , cloud computing
-- 🌱 I’m currently learning ...Java Full stack
+- 🌱 I’m currently learning - Java Full stack
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... shparida619@gmail.com
+- 📫 How to reach me - shparida619@gmail.com

 <!---
 AyushParida13/AyushParida13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.